 - Press Windows Key + S and enter Power Options.
 Select Power Options from the menu.

-- Once Power Option window opens, locate your current power plan and click on Change plan settings.
+- Once the Power Options window opens, locate your current power plan and click on Change plan settings.

 - Click on Change advanced power settings.

-- Locate PCI Express section and expand it.
+- Locate the PCI Express section and expand it.